shmcfarl/calisti_workshop/03-traffic.md

 Application service meshes support the use of Traffic Steering, AKA: Traffic Splitting.
 This functionality provides a way to have multiple versions of a service and then 'steer' traffic to each version of that service by a percentage of traffic.
 This is an awesome way of testing out brand new code or new capablities using live traffic.

-In the "TOPOLOGY" view, notice that under the "movies" service that there are v1, v2 and v3 workloads.
+In the "TOPOLOGY" view, notice that under the "movies" service there are v1, v2 and v3 workloads.
 In this excercise you will steer traffic to only the v3 service.

 ![traffic m1](images/mtraffic_1.png)